woodpecker-ci/woodpecker/docs/docs/20-usage/25-multi-pipeline.md

 # Multi pipelines

 :::info
-This Feature is only available for GitHub, Gitea & Gitlab repositories.
+This Feature is only available for GitHub, Gitea & GitLab repositories.
 Follow [this](https://github.com/woodpecker-ci/woodpecker/issues/131) issue to support further development.
 :::

 By default, Woodpecker looks for the pipeline definition in `.woodpecker.yml` in the project root.